-Astros Seeking To Nail Down World Series In Game 6
+Houston Astros Lead Los Angeles Dodgers 1-0 in Game 6 Of World Series

 So it's do-or-die time back home for Los Angeles.
 The Dodgers' colorful right fielder, Yasiel Puig, has guaranteed that the Dodgers will win Game 6 and force a winner-take-all Game 7.

-The starting pitchers tonight are Rich Hill for the Dodgers and Justin Verlander for the Astros.
-The same pair squared off in Game 2 with Hill striking out seven batters and giving up only three hits in four innings.
+Tonight's starting pitchers, Hill for the Dodgers and Verlander for the Astros, squared off in Game 2 with Hill striking out seven batters and giving up only three hits in four innings.
 Verlander pitched six innings, striking out five and surrendering only two hits — both home runs.